opensearch-project/documentation-website/_ml-commons-plugin/index.md

 ## Integrating ML models

-For ML model-powered search, you can use a pretrained model provided by OpenSearch, upload your own model to the OpenSearch cluster, or connect to a foundation model hosted on an external platform.
+For ML-model-powered search, you can use a pretrained model provided by OpenSearch, upload your own model to the OpenSearch cluster, or connect to a foundation model hosted on an external platform.

 For more information, see [Integrating ML models]({{site.url}}{{site.baseurl}}/ml-commons-plugin/integrating-ml-models/).

 ## Managing ML models in OpenSearch Dashboards

-Administrators of ML clusters can use OpenSearch Dashboards to manage and check the status of ML models running inside a cluster.
+Administrators of ML clusters can use OpenSearch Dashboards to review and manage the status of ML models running inside a cluster.
 For more information, see [Managing ML models in OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/ml-commons-plugin/ml-dashboard/).

 ## Support for algorithms

-ML Commons supports various algorithms to help train and predict ML models or test data-driven predictions without a model.
+ML Commons supports various algorithms that you can use to train and predict ML models or test data-driven predictions without a model.
 For more information, see [Supported algorithms]({{site.url}}{{site.baseurl}}/ml-commons-plugin/algorithms/).

 ## ML Commons API